-Saving Hawai`i's Forests establishes self-sustaining, multi-species forests to absorb greenhouse gases from the atmosphere and restore natural ecosystems.
-We put back the mix of native species that would have been present in the local area prior to land clearing.
+Saving Hawaii's Forests establishes self-sustaining, multi-species forests to absorb greenhouse gases from the atmosphere and restore natural ecosystems.
+Through the different programs the participants are planting a mix of native and endemic species that would have been present in the local area prior to land clearing.
 By doing so, our forests also provide a sanctuary for native wildlife who can safely return to their natural habitat.

-Where: Saving Hawai'i's Forests is currently planting on land in conservation which in turn offers the future safety of the forests.
-The current area of planting is in Kealakekua on the island of Hawai`i.
+Where: Saving Hawaii's Forests is currently planting in Kealakekua on the island of Hawai`i.
 All planting sites are fenced and well-managed.
-Each native species will live out its life in a protected native Hawaiian forest.
+Each native species will live out its LIFE in a protected native Hawaiian forest.

 WHY DOES HAWAI`I NEED YOUR SUPPORT?

-The Hawaiian Islands have lost approximately 90% of its endemic rain forests over the past 100 plus years.
+The Hawaiian Islands have lost approximately 90% of its endemic forests over the past 100 plus years.
 The rising population, industrial processes, travel, and consumption of products are creating a climate catastrophe.
 The plant species of Hawai'i are ideal for combating climate change.
-The Koa "warrior" tree is a nitrogen fixing species that provides nutrients for all other endemic under-story plants and habitat for Hawai`i’s native insect and plant species.
-Endemic trees of Hawai`i protect the watershed of the ecosystem, combat erosion of the forest floor and have an enormous positive affect on the environment.
+The Koa "warrior" tree is a nitrogen fixing species that provides nutrients for all other endemic under-story plants and habitat for Hawai`i’s native insect and plant species is dwindling.
+These endemic trees of Hawai`i protect the watershed of the ecosystem, combat erosion of the forest floor and have an enormous positive affect on the environment.